rail5/liesel/README.md

  - Transform/resize output PDF to print on any given paper size (Example: *-t 8.5x11*)

+ - Export preview before running command (Example: *-e 5,6 -o preview.jpeg*)

+ - Crop PDF pages (Example: *-C 10,20,30,40* crops 10% from the left, 20% from the right, 30% from the top, 40% from the bottom)

+ - Convert to pure black-and-white (Not grayscale) (Example: *-k 50* changes every pixel under 50% brightness to black, every pixel over 50% to white)

+ - Widen center margins (add blank space between left and right-hand sides) (Example: *-w 20*)

+ - Divide each page into two pages (for example, if the PDF is a scanned book with left and right-hand pages not separated) (*-D*)

 The manpage and *liesel -h* will provide a comprehensive list of options and how to use them